NSF-Microplastics-Project/Risk_Region.shapefile/README.md

 <br>

 This repository houses the IETC NSF Microplastics study risk regions and its associated documentation.
 This zipped shapefile will always be the most up to date data available.
+The risk regions are projected in:

+- NAD 1983 (2011) StatePlane California III FIPS 0403 (Meters)
+- WKID: 6419

 ## Usage